chef/automate/components/docs-chef-io/content/automate/servicenow_integration_install.md

 * Chef Automate Incident Creation application in ServiceNow

 [Chef Automate](https://www.chef.io/automate/) provides a full suite of enterprise capabilities for workflow, node visibility, and compliance.
 The Chef Automate Incident Creation application is a ServiceNow certified scoped application available from the ServiceNow store.
-The Chef Automate Incident Creation application creates or updates incidents based on HTTPS JSON notifications sent from your Chef Automate installation.
+It creates or updates incidents based on HTTPS JSON notifications sent from your Chef Automate installation.

 ![ServiceNow and Chef Automate Flow](/images/automate/SNOW_Automate_diagram.png)